LanGuo/seinfeldNLP/GPT-2_seinfeld_exp.md

 Hey, more interesting!

-## Delete a file

-You can delete the current file by clicking the **Remove** button in the file explorer.
-The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.
+## Some interesting model behavior

+### Difficulty getting the model to generate text following a scene description
+Could this be due to the limited scene description available in the training data (mostly in dialogue-form)? and the unique nature of a scene never before seen?**

+**Also, why is the model stopping before reaching max length??**

 ## Export a file